nicholaswilde/docs/docs/our-helm-charts/development/creating-a-new-chart.md

 ## Values

-Write a `values.yaml` with some basic defaults you want to present to the user e.g.
+Edit `values.yaml` with some basic defaults you want to present to the user.
+Please ensure you anotate them with [helm-docs](https://github.com/norwoodj/helm-docs) e.g.

 ```yaml